hyunstar11/Portfolio/ML&DL/ML/한정판 신발 리셀가 예측 모델/README.md

 - Results from the baseline model essentially yielded no real insight
 - Thus it became reasonable to consider more complex models such as Linear Regression, Random Forest, XGBoost, LightGBM and Ensemble Model
-- Because of the concerns about potentai overfitting, I tried various methods of feature selections and making comparisons betweeen MAE and MAE CV for the various models before arriving at a conclusion.
+- Because of the concerns about potential overfitting, I tried various methods of feature selections and making comparisons betweeen MAE and MAE CV for the various models before arriving at a conclusion.
 - Out of the five more models that I tested, the Ensemble Model yielded the best results, with a lower MAE in cross-validation (20.14 for cross-validation vs. 31.75 for Ensemble MAE) suggesting that the model is generalizing well across different subsets of the data, which is a strong indication of its robustness.

 ### 2.3.
 Feature Importance